perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 Joining the Stream First Name first to the KTable Last Name last
 ```

-This is due to the timing semantics of KTable.
+This is due to the timing semantics of KTable where they are event times so this case the default Kafka broker event
+time.

 Lets put another first name with the same key.

 Now lets do it with a GlobalKTable I would expect the GlobalKtable to pause execution until populated and then join
 successfully but still stream all keys.